 When Hotei was not busy being all these things, he served double duty as Hakuin’s alter-ego and his Everyman.
 While Hakuin’s Hotei is a spiritual fellow and sits zazen, he also enjoys the pleasures of secular life.
 In painting after painting we see him puffing on a pipe (and what comes out of the pipe is not a smoke ring, but the prostitute Otufuko!), flying up in the air as a kite, playing go, riding a colt, playing kickball, and street juggling.

 In the above painting, Hotei is watching mice sumo wrestling.
-The colophon on the scroll simply reads “this is where mice do sumo.”
-With the rise of the merchant class in 17th century Japan, professional sumo groups were organized to entertain merchants and commoners, and Sumo wrestling moved from the Imperial Court into the public arena.
+The colophon on the scroll simply reads ”this is where mice do sumo.” [ref] Many thanks to Professor Stephen Addiss, co-curator of the recent Japan Society Hakuin exhibition, for translating this colophon for me. [/ref] With the rise of the merchant class in 17th century Japan, professional sumo groups were organized to entertain merchants and commoners, and Sumo wrestling moved from the Imperial Court into the public arena.
 As a boy growing up in a post station on the well-traveled Tokaido road, Hakuin would have been very familiar with sumo.

 The painting shows two mice rikishi (wrestlers) with an officiating mouse gyōgi (referee) holding a traditional gunbai (wooden war fan).